Kim Kardashian’s Skims is now worth $4bn

 Last year, when Skims hit its US$3.2bn valuation, it was estimated that Kardashian became US$600m richer.
 The company secured US$240m in a funding round led by hedge fund Lone Pine Capital, as well as previous investors.

-Grede, who is Skims’s chief executive, said in an interview that the company was now profitable and on track for $750 million in sales this year, up from $500 million in 2022.
+Grede, who is Skims’s chief executive, said in an interview that the company was now profitable and on track for US$750 million in sales this year, up from US$500 million in 2022.

 Grede said nearly 70 per cent of the company’s overall customers are millennials or Gen Zs, while about 15 per cent of the company’s online customers come from outside of the US.